 7. Local power

 European Union officials used to talk a good game on “subsidiarity”, the sensible idea that decisions should be taken at the level of government as close to the citizens as possible.
-But sadly the Brussels machine looked like it was more interested in taking ever more power to the centre and this triggered a reaction from British voters.
+But sadly the Brussels machine looked like it was more interested in taking ever more power to the centre and this triggered a reaction from British voters (Brexit).

 Subsidiarity should get put into effect in the UK as well as the EU.
 Power should get delegated down to the regions wherever possible.